How to Grow Parsley

 When the seeds have sprouted, I remove the plastic and put them under fluorescent lights.
 After the plants have sent up their first true leaves, I thin each cell to the strongest plant by snipping its cellmates with scissors.
 Snipping prevents soil and root disturbance that could result if I pulled out the other plants.

 My back porch is glassed in but unheated, so it’s a great place for hardening off the parsley seedlings.
 In the second or third week of April, when the plants are five to six weeks old, I give them increasing doses of bright sun and chilled air.

 Then it’s out to the cold frame for a week or two until the weather is settled and it’s time to transplant.
 Parsley can take a bit of frost, but too much cold weather will convince this biennial that it is going through winter, and it will go to seed its first season.

 When transplanting the seedlings into the garden, I’m careful not to disturb parsley’s vulnerable root system.
 I space the transplants 12 in. apart.
-In my present garden, my parsley gets all-day sun, but in past gardens, it’s done just fine with some shade.
-To ensure a steady supply of flavorful leaves, I dig in rotted manure before transplanting, mulch with straw afterwards, and fertilize with liquid fish emulsion several times during the growing season.
+In my present garden, my parsley gets all-day sun, but in past gardens, it has done just fine with some shade.
+To ensure a steady supply of flavorful leaves, I dig in rotted manure before transplanting, mulch with straw afterward, and fertilize with liquid fish emulsion several times during the growing season.